g-harel/npmfs/README.md

 ##

-Deep links are found on the right side of lines in both the file and diff views.
+<b>Deep links</b> are found on the right side of lines in both the file and diff views.
 These links will add a hash to the url which scrolls the browser to the selected line, and highlights it.

 ```
 https://npmfs.com/package/<name>/<version>/index.js#<line>